shvn22k/Heart-Disease-Prediction/README.md

 ### Notes
 - Inputs: Make sure to enter **realistic values** for the best results.
 The application assumes sensible inputs for accurate predictions.
 - Model Accuracy: The model's predictions are based on historical data and may not always reflect current health conditions.
 Current model accuracy is 90.78%.
+- Site responsiveness: Site may be very slow due to inactivity on the site (as per free account hosting on render service).

 ### License
 This project is licensed under the MIT License.
 See the LICENSE file for details.